 ($220-$500 each occurrence) for use in presentations in traveling to conferences 2002-2007

 Director, Writer & Editor, AILDI informational video: Spring 2006

 Director, Writer & Editor, Informational video for International Graduate Teaching Assistants (ITAs) for the Writing Program of the English Department at the University of Arizona.
 Summer 2005

-APPLE & PC: MS Word, Excel, PowerPoint, Adobe Photoshop, InDesign, Dreamweaver, PRAAT, Final Cut Pro, D2L (online class management program), wikis, podcasting, audio/video production
+APPLE & PC: MS Word, Excel, PowerPoint, Adobe Photoshop, InDesign, Dreamweaver, PRAAT, Final Cut Pro, Canvas & D2L (online class management programs), wikis, podcasting, audio/video production

 LANGUAGES / TRAVEL